 The physically first and the last device on the bus must be equipped with termination resistors.
-If the SCH108BEX is connected as the first or the last device the switches for the termination resistors must be set to the "On" position.
-Note that both switches must be set to On.
-If the SCH108BEX is not connected as the first or the last device the switches for the termination resistors must be set to the "Off" position.
-Also here, both switches must be set to Off.
+If the SCH88BEX is connected as the first or the last device the switch for the termination resistors must be set to the "On" position.
+If the SCH88BEX is not connected as the first or the last device the switch for the termination resistors must be set to the "Off" position.

-The termination resistor switches are accessible on the end cap when it is removed from the encoder.
-Refer to picture on page 3 for location of termination resistor switches.
+The termination resistor switch is accessible when the end cap is removed from the encoder.
+Refer to picture on page 3 for location of the termination resistor switch.